IOCCC image by Matt Zucker

 Here I also requested quiet output and then explicitly requested that Eric the monkey types.
 After this I set the mutation rate to be 101 which would have set monkey mode (in this case only temporarily as I later set it to a valid number) but since I have also requested monkey mode that won’t matter.
 Then I set the string to test and then set a valid mutation rate of 5.
 Now note that it is actually set to 5 but also note that monkey mode remains active: it also took a lot longer to come to a conclusion for even four characters.
 This example does demonstrate one other thing in a subtle way though.

-When the program prints out each iteration (I’ll give an example next) it goes a lot slower; this makes sense because it’s an expensive operation.
+When the program prints out each iteration (I’ll give an example next) it goes a lot slower; this makes sense because printing is an expensive operation.
 Here are the times for the same but without quiet output enabled:

 real 0m17.065s